appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/appsmith-databases/migrate-mongodb-postgresql.md

 # Migrate Data from External MongoDB to External PostgreSQL

 Starting from version v1.47, Appsmith uses PostgreSQL as the default primary database.
-If you're upgrading to a newer version, you need to migrate your data from External MongoDB to External PostgreSQL.
+If you're upgrading to a newer version and using an external MongoDB instance with Appsmith, you must migrate your data from MongoDB to PostgreSQL.
 This page provides the steps and guidance for the migration process.

 ## Prerequisites